kstep/vkrs/CONTRIBUTION.md

 changes into single commit, while keeping unrelated changes into different commits.

-Once you are done, it's good idea to make sure your code is formatted according coding conventions by running `rustfmt` on it:
+Once you are done, it's a good idea to make sure your code is formatted according coding conventions by running `rustfmt` on it:

 ```bash
 $ cargo fmt